remy/remysharp.com/public/blog/what-is-a-web-app.md

 ## Web site

 A URL that you visit.
-Classic exmaples include a blog or a wiki.
+Classic examples include a blog or a wiki.
 Where the content is waiting for you at the end of the URL.

 JS Bin is a web site by this definition.
 You visit the URL and create content.
 Someone will share a bin, and you visiting this content. **You go to the site**.